donele/crlib/README.md

 The fitting is repeated until the predictions are calculated for the entire desired period.

 The prediction horizon is set to 6 seconds.
-It is possible to let the model choose the prediction horizon adaptively depending on the market condition, and it may a topic for future analysis.
+It is possible to let the model choose the prediction horizon adaptively depending on the market condition, and it may be a topic for future analysis.
 The prediction has a correlation of 0.1490 with the future 6 second return.

 Following plot shows the relationship between the target and prediction in 100 prediction quantiles.
-Top and bottom 1 percent of the predictions sizes are approximately 0.8 basis point.
-The predictions do not exceed the trading fee which may be 2 - 5 basis points, depeneding on the trading venue.
+Top and bottom 1 percent of the predictions' sizes are approximately 0.8 basis point.
+The predictions do not exceed the trading fee which may be 2 - 5 basis points, depending on the trading venue.

 ![](pics/target_prediction_100bins_12h_12h.png)